Moving or returning to Ireland

 Revenue can only refund the Irish tax you pay.
 You must claim a refund of foreign tax paid directly from the tax office in the country you paid it.
 You cannot claim a credit for foreign tax against your Irish income if the foreign tax has been refunded already.

 If you are resident and domiciled in Ireland, you will be taxed on your worldwide income.
 This includes foreign income earned abroad.
 If you have already paid tax on this income, you may be entitled to claim a credit.
 The credit is for foreign tax deducted under the terms of a DTA.
-Ireland has a number of DTAs with other countries.
+Ireland has several DTAs with other countries.

 You can find more information in the Commentary on Typical Provisions of Irish Tax Treaties booklet.